yii2-extensions/phpstan/README.md

 }

 // ✅ Typed based on your configuration
-// Behaviors attached via phpstan-config.php 'behaviors' map
+// Behaviors are attached via the phpstan-config.php behaviors map (PHPStan only)

 $user = new User();